Summary of Digital Art

 Following the example of EAT, other conceptual artists began to utilize the artistic possibilities of new technologies.
 For example, in 1969 Allan Kaprow created Hello, an artistic "happening" where a group of people interacted via television monitors.
-In the 1970s, a number of artists began to explore the consequences of the connectivity afforded by television, recording equipment, and nascent computers.
+And in the 1970s, artists began to explore the consequences of the connectivity afforded by television, recording equipment, and nascent computers.

 Video art pioneer Nam June Paik coined the term "electronic superhighway" in his 1974 text Media Planning for the Postindustrial Society: The 21st Century is now only 26 years away.
 He used it to talk about television and its ability to bring people from disparate geographical regions and social backgrounds together through shared experience.

-Computer animation began to be developed at a significant rate in the 1980s, and the resulting imagery (often based around bright colors and formulations of square pixels) would have a significant impact on the aesthetics of the era, as well as on artists' production of work using this kind of software.
+Computer animation began to be developed at a significant rate in the 1980s, and the resulting imagery (often based around bright colors and formulations of square pixels) would have a significant impact on the aesthetics of the era, as well as on artists' production of work.
 As graphics improved, Adobe spearheaded the inception of design software, making programs like Photoshop and Illustrator available to everyone.
 In addition graphic design tools such as the Quantel Paintbox were introduced.
 Artists were quick to explore these new frontiers.